crazy-max/ghaction-hugo/README.md

 ### inputs

-Following inputs can be used as `step.with` keys
+The following inputs can be used as `step.with` keys

 | Name          | Type    | Default   | Description                      |
 |---------------|---------|-----------|----------------------------------|